 If your business travel occurs via car, some steps can help you stay healthy and active during long drives.
 First, avoid treating your seat like a lounge chair at home.
 Instead, adjust it to approximate your office chair, which should help you maintain a healthy posture.

 Other simple tips can help as well, such as emptying your back pockets to avoid tilting your hips to one side for long periods of time.
 Comfortable shoes, as well as healthy snacks, matter just as much as they do when you fly.
 Make frequent stops to get out and move a bit as you can.

 This is not optional: if you want to stay healthy while traveling for business, you need to hydrate.
 The more electrolytes your body gets, the more likely it will be to survive and thrive in the course of your trip.

 If you purchase water or other hydration drink after the security check, you can take it to the airplane with you to avoid relying on in-flight service.
 Your hotel room should also be stocked with water bottles so you can make sure you get enough to drink at all times.
 Try to avoid energy drinks or sugary drinks, as those can cause you to become sluggish and unproductive.

 10) Avoid Stress Factors

 Finally, it makes sense to avoid stress as much as possible during your travels.
-The more relaxed your body and mind is, the more likely you will be to stay healthy.
-Thorough planning is one way to take stress off your mind, which includes booking the trip well ahead of time and planning out your spare time.
+The more relaxed your body and mind are, the more likely you will be to stay healthy.
+Thorough planning is one way to take the stress off your mind, which includes booking the trip well ahead of time and planning out your spare time.